AIGamer28100/AIGamer28100/README.md

-### Adventures in Pixels 🌏
+# 👨‍💻 Adventures in Pixels 🌏

-👨‍💻 DevOps Developer at [Zoho Corp](https://zoho.com) by day, ML enthusiast and computer vision aficionado by night.
+Hey there, I'm Hariharan 👋, a DevOps Developer at [Zoho Corp](https://zoho.com) by day.
+But when the sun sets, I transform into an ML enthusiast and computer vision aficionado 🚀.

-🚀 Passionate about crafting code and building solutions that make life simpler and smarter.

-📚 A practical learner who thrives on continuous improvement, because the best code is the one that keeps evolving.
+I thrive on crafting code that simplifies and smartens things up, always learning and evolving 📚.
+You could say, I'm a practical learner on a mission to improve.

-🏎️ Fueled by the need for speed—both in my code and on the racetrack.
-An avid F1 fan and a motorbike enthusiast.

-🎨 Occasionally, I swap my keyboard for a paintbrush, creating colorful canvases that reflect my creative side.
+And when I'm not coding, you'll find me racing towards the horizon 🏎️ as an avid F1 fan and motorbike enthusiast.
+I'm also known to swap my keyboard for a paintbrush 🎨, creating colorful canvases that reflect my creative side.

-🌟 Join me on this coding journey, where we chase bugs by day and dreams by night.
+Join me on this coding journey where we chase bugs by day and dreams by night 🌟.

 <p>
 	<img src="https://github-readme-stats.vercel.app/api/top-langs?username=aigamer28100&show_icons=true&locale=en&layout=compact&langs_count=10&card_width=300" alt="aigamer28100" />